 AIR SOURCE HEAT PUMPS

 For year round comfort and energy savings, heat pumps are a great choice.
-They take heat from the air and deliver it into your house, (which is why they are called “air source”).
+They take heat from the air and deliver it to your house, (which is why they are called “air source”).
 They can squeeze that heat out even when you feel cold.
 No wonder they’ve become a popular option for Seattle area homes.

 - Premium Quality & Rated EnergyStar Most Efficient

 HOW DOES A HEAT PUMP SYSTEM WORK?

 When you meet with your Fox Heating & Cooling Specialist, they will go over how heat pumps work and benefit you in detail, but here are some of the basics of heating with a heat pump.

 The air source heat pump unit sits outside of your home in the yard or on a patio.
 They are essentially a reversible refrigeration system, moving warm air to where you need it to be.
 Just as in your refrigerator, when you want things cold, you remove the heat.
 But for heating, a heat pump will reverse that.